refinedev/refine/documentation/docs/guides-and-concepts/upload/multipart-upload.md

 ### Uploading State

-You may want to disable the "Save" button in the form while the upload continues.
-You can use the `useFileUploadState` hook for this.
+You may want to disable the "Save" button in the form while the upload is going on.
+To do this, you can use the `useFileUploadState` hook.

 ```tsx title="pages/posts/create.tsx"
 import {